hariram810/Weather-Station-With-Arduino-Nodemcu/README.md

 ![1](https://user-images.githubusercontent.com/118633170/202869345-86c7b9bf-c057-46bc-9f13-ff3e48c0f1d3.jpg)

-This is a simple weather station made under 20$ to get data from the devices and display to the internet and make calculations regarding that

 If you have hard-time 3d printing stuff and other materials which i have provided in this project please refer the professionals for the help, [JLCPCB](https://jlcpcb.com) is one of the best company from shenzhen china they provide, PCB manufacturing, PCBA and 3D printing services to people in need, they provide good quality products in all sectors

 [JLCPCB](https://jlcpcb.com)